abhinav/git-spice/doc/reference.md

 Move up one branch

-Moves up the stack to the branch on top of the current one.
+Checks out the branch above the current one.
-If there are multiple branches with the current branch as base, you will be prompted to pick one.
+If there are multiple branches with the current branch as base, a prompt will allow picking between them.
+Use the -n flag to print the branch without checking it out.

 **Arguments**